gyselax/gyselalibxx/docs/development/Adding_docs.md

 mkdocs build
 ```

 In order to view the docs the file `docs/site/index.html` should be opened in a browser (e.g. Firefox).
+To change the documentation layout or add new navigation pannels see [Gyselas MkDocs documentation](../README.md).

 ## Documentation describing code structures